zhongbiaodev/py-mysql-elasticsearch-sync/README.md

 By following these steps.

 ##### 1. ibxml2 and libxslt
-Also, this tool depends on python lxml package, so that you should install  the lxml's dependecies correctly, the libxml2 and libxslt are required.
+This tool depends on python lxml package, so that you should install  the lxml's dependecies correctly, the libxml2 and libxslt are required.

 For example, in CentOS: